Now booking for our Montrose office!

 I hold a Bachelor of Arts in English, Master of Arts in Creative Writing, and a Masters in Education in Counseling in Development.
 I’ve been in education and leadership since receiving my MA in English from the University of North Texas in 2007.
 Along the way, I realized I could build on the work I was doing with adolescents, parents, families, and communities in a more direct and eclectic way.
 While serving as assistant principal for a 7-12 grade campus, I returned to graduate school to earn my second master’s degree and begin my own journey to becoming a psychotherapist.

-When not exploring new ways to bring clients’ strengths to the surface as they work toward meeting their goals, I am dropping pins in locations all over Google Maps to dream about my next family hiking adventure, making a mess in the kitchen while pretending I’m a contestant on The Great British Baking Show or practicing my own frustration tolerance skills while falling off my paddleboard.
+When not exploring new ways to bring both clinicians’ and clients’ strengths to the surface as they work toward meeting their goals, I am living up to my military-brat wanderlust, dropping pins in locations all over Google Maps to dream about my next family hiking adventure, making a mess in the kitchen while pretending I’m a contestant on The Great British Baking Show, or practicing my own frustration tolerance skills while falling off my SUP.